No stupidity -- if you break anything, you replace it.

 the data, and the reason for gathering the data.
 You can (and should)

-recorded during the lab in pen with units and error estimates,
+recorded during the lab with units and error estimates, arranged

 In this section, you will identify the source of the error and